 19. INFORMATION WE PROCESS BECAUSE WE HAVE A CONTRACTUAL OBLIGATION WITH YOU

-When you create an account on the Supply Leader website, purchase a service from us, or otherwise agree to our terms a contract is formed between you and us.
+When you create an account on the Supply Leader website or through an application downloaded from the Apple Store, purchase a service from us, or otherwise agree to our terms, a contract is formed between you and us.
 Information is collected in the Supply Leader hosted checkout when a user’s customer an order on our site, or when our users submit various types of information and data into the Service through the Supply Leader administration console or through Supply Leader’s API.

 In order to carry out our obligations under that contract we must process the information you give us.
 Some of this information may be personal information.